Updated on June 8th, 2021 by Nikolaos Sismanis

 In all, we have compiled a list of over 50 stocks that are in the business of water.
 The list was derived from five of the top water industry exchange-traded funds:

 - First Trust ISE Water Index Fund (FIW)

 - Ecofin Global Water ESG Fund (EBLU)

-You can download a spreadsheet with all water stocks in our list below:
+You can download a spreadsheet with all water stocks (along with metrics that matter like price-to-earnings ratios and dividend yields) by clicking on the link below:

 In addition to the Excel spreadsheet above, this article covers our top 7 water stocks today, that we cover in the Sure Analysis Research Database.

 This article will discuss the top 7 water stocks ranked by a qualitative combination of their business model strength, current dividend yield, and future dividend growth potential.

 - California Water Service Group (CWT)

 Water Stock #7: Global Water Resources, Inc. (GWRS)

 Global Water Resources is particularly appealing because it is a monthly dividend stock.
 In fact, it is the only American water company that pays dividends on a monthly basis.
 Water stocks are often praised for their very stable and secure cash flows.
 Adding the element of receiving dividends on a monthly basis further adds to investor certainty and total return predictability.